Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/06a_Logs.md

   Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 The list displays all logs that are matching the selected log level.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Click a log, to display the *Log ID* view, see [Log ID](#Log-ID).
+Click a log to display the *Log ID* view, see [Log ID](#Log-ID).

 - [x]
   Select the checkbox to display the editing toolbar.

+[comment]: <> (Keine Buttons angezeigt.
+Was macht das Toolbar?)

 - *Type*
   Log level type.
 The different log level types are displayed in different colors.
 The following types are possible:

   - **Debug**
   - **Info**
   - **Notice**